alexzhauniarovich/MoviesListLibrary/README.md

 The package was created using xCode 14.3.1.
 The library represents a "package" of Swift Package Manager technology.
 There is implementation of the MVVM architecture approach, using a native data binding mechanism, with respect to Clean Architecture rules, SOLID and GRASP principles.

-The library is separated into 3 separate levels: Domain, Data, and Presentation, which separate the logic layer with one direction depending on the levels of each self, the layers communicated encapsulated using protocols.
+The library is separated into 3 separate levels: Domain, Data, and Presentation, which separate the logic layer with one direction depending of the levels of each self, the layers communicated encapsulated using protocols.
-To achieve asynchronous workflow through the app, the Swift Concurrency (async/await) technology was used, and the native NSSession mechanism provided the networking processing.
+To achieve asynchronous workflow through the app, the Swift Concurrency (async/await) technology was used, and the native NSURLSession mechanism provided the networking processing.
 The dependency injection was achieved in a native Swift way, without any 3rd party frameworks.

 There were no any 3rd party dependencies used!